SirRednut/PickupObject/README.txt

 This script is designed to be mostly 'plug-and-play' with the exception of adding in ones own input be it through an InputController or the update function.

 If using the controller version, install the XInputDotNet plugin from https://github.com/speps/XInputDotNet for vibration support.
-	THIS IS NOT NEEDED AND WILL BREAK THINGS IF NOT USING A CONTROLLER, USE NORMAL VERSION IF NO CONTROLLER IS BEING USED
+	IF NOT USING A CONTROLLER, THIS IS NOT NEEDED AND WILL BREAK THINGS, USE NORMAL VERSION IF NO CONTROLLER IS BEING USED

 All objects that can be picked up must have the 'PhysicsObject' tag